by Travis Normand

 As for Alabama, I don’t see a lot of shame in losing to Alabama (again), as after all, its Alabama.
 A team should take great pride in defeating the Crimson Tide (especially on the road, as A&M did back in 2012), but a loss is not an indication of moving backwards.
 Plus, before A&M needs to concern itself with regularly defeating the Tide, the Aggies need to find a way to win the home games and other SEC “coin-flip” games on their schedule.
 Once they get that figured out, they can turn their attention to whether a win or loss over Alabama is going to make or break their season.
 For this reason, I don’t see Alabama as must-win in 2018.

 As a side note, IF A&M finds a way to beat Clemson and/or Alabama, that would be a huge win (or wins) for the program.
 There is no denying that both Alabama and Clemson have been two of the best programs over the past several years.
 Defeating them would be huge wins, but losing either (or both) is not devastating to what the Aggies are trying to accomplish in 2018.
 Therefore, I would consider a win over these two teams to be monumental, but they are not must-win games due to the fact that a loss would not be devastating.
+(However, if A&M goes into the Arkansas game with a 2-2 record, beating Arkansas will be crucial to getting the 2018 season back on track while a loss would be devastating.)

 The Aggies also play conference opponents South Carolina, Kentucky, and LSU.